davidliudev/wren-engine/WREN_MDL_EXPRESSION_GUIDE.md

       }

-      // Check if column exists in the physical table if (!model.tableReference) {
+      // Check if column exists in the physical table
+      // Note: Currently only tableReference is supported. refSql exists but is not implemented. if (!model.tableReference || model.tableReference === '') {
         return {
           valid: false,
-          error: 'Model must have tableReference for source-level expressions' };
+          error: 'Model must have tableReference for source-level expressions (refSql is not currently supported)' };
       }